James Berry (executioner): Career

-He executed the serial poisoner, Mary Ann Britland, on 9 August 1886 at Strangeways Prison in Manchester.
+Berry executed serial poisoner Mary Ann Britland on 9 August 1886 at Strangeways Prison in Manchester.
 Britland was the first woman executed at Strangeways.

-He executed William Chadwick on 15 April 1890 at Kirkdale Prison.
-This was the first execution when a slope level with the prison floor was used to get to the gallows platform instead of stairs.
+Berry executed William Chadwick on 15 April 1890 at Kirkdale Prison, in the first execution where a slope level with the prison floor was used to get to the gallows platform instead of stairs.

-Berry's time in office came to an end following interference in his judgement by the prison medical officer at Kirkdale Prison regarding the appropriate length of drop; Berry compromised but the condemned man John Conway was nearly decapitated.
-In March 1892, Berry wrote his letter of resignation, probably without knowing that in October of the previous year the Home Office had already decided that "the employment of Berry as Executioner should no longer be recommended to the High Sheriffs."
+Berry's time in office came to an end following interference with his judgement by the prison medical officer at Kirkdale Prison regarding the appropriate length of drop; Berry compromised, but condemned man John Conway was nearly decapitated.
+In March 1892, Berry wrote a letter of resignation, probably without knowing that in October of the previous year the Home Office had already decided that "the employment of Berry as Executioner should no longer be recommended to the High Sheriffs."

 Berry carried out 131 hangings in his seven years in office, including those of five women.
-In 1889 he hanged William Bury, a man suspected by some of being Jack the Ripper.
-In his book My Experiences as an Executioner Berry makes no mention of the Whitechapel murders for which there have always been multiple suspects.
-However, his belief that Bury and "Jack the Ripper" were one and the same was published in his memoirs which appeared in Thomson's Weekly News of 12 February 1927.
+In 1889, he hanged William Bury, a man suspected by some of being Jack the Ripper.
+In his book My Experiences as an Executioner Berry makes no mention of the Whitechapel murders, for which there have always been multiple suspects.
+However, his belief that Bury and Jack the Ripper were one and the same was published in his memoirs, which appeared in the 12 February 1927 edition of Thomson's Weekly News.